kakalak-lumberJack/arabesque/README.md

 CC-BY-SA 3.0 UNPORTED.
 Created by Kakalak-lumberJack except as noted below:

 #Credits:
+stairs.lua and engraving.lua greatly assisted by code from foot-on-teh-hill's scifipack (WTFPL) and moreblocks stairs_plus Calinou (zlib).

 textures from, engraving nodes, obsidian floral glass, and acacia pine checkered floor are modified from:

 default_stone.png Cisoun's WTFPL